cgutwein/cgutwein.github.io/_posts/2020-07-12-short-series-variance.md

 ```
 Our power calculation tells us that we need to perform 1,570 coin flips to satisfy these constraints.
 In English, this means that if we want 80% of our experiments to detect an effect change of 0.1 with 95% confidence, then we must have a sample size of at least 1,570.
 ### Variance of outcomes
 Power of 0.8 is a high bar to set for a lot of experiments.
 In actuality there are compromises that need to be made.
 Even using the toy example of flipping a coin.
 If I ask my kids to conduct this coin flipping experiment, I bet they could stay focused on it for 100, maybe 200 coin flips.
 But 1,570?
 I doubt it.
-The outcome of the experiment is subject then to higher variance which means the resulting outcome is more likely to be wrong (i.e. less confident).
+The outcome of the experiment is subject then to higher variance which means the result is more likely to be wrong (i.e. less confident).

 We can test this by simulating the experiment many times and seeing how different the results are.
 We'll replicate the experiment using *numpy* 100 times each as follows:
 * Experiment 1: Biased coin, 1,570 samples